Readit News logoReadit News

 EDIT: better grammar, maybe

-aimanbenbaha · 6 months ago
+aimanbenbaha · a year ago

 >In 20, 15, or 7 years from now when terrorists are sending drones into medium-sized cities in Alabama to kill indiscriminately, it would have been better for the USA to have been on Ukraine's side.